A solution to the problems of assessment is: “Ask them!”.

-Organizations can ask the people who are intended to benefit from social change what they think about plans, performance and reports.
-We call this Constituent Voice.
+Organizations can, and we believe should, ask the people who are intended to benefit from social change what they think about plans, performance and reports.
+We call this approach Constituent Voice™.

 - ensure that all relevant constituents are involved in planning projects and defining success;

 - ask for feedback from constituents on the organization’s work;